 Rome's debt-laden public transport company leases its unused spaces.

-Three long-abandoned bus depots in Rome are set to become centres of culture after the city's debt-laden public transport company ATAC leases its industrial properties in Piazza Bainsizza (Prati), Piazza Ragusa (Tuscolana) and Via Alessandro Severo (Ostiense-S. Paolo).
+Three long-abandoned bus depots in Rome have become centres of culture after the city's debt-laden public transport company ATAC leases its industrial properties in Piazza Bainsizza (Prati), Piazza Ragusa (Tuscolana) and Via Alessandro Severo (Ostiense-S. Paolo).

-ATAC will lease the three buildings to Ninetynine Urban Value, the company behind the successful Guido Reni District in Flaminio and Palazzo degli Esami in Trastevere.
+ATAC has leased the three buildings to Ninetynine Urban Value, the company behind the successful Guido Reni District in Flaminio and Palazzo degli Esami in Trastevere.

-Under the agreement, ATAC will rent out the properties on a renewable eight-month basis before putting the buildings on the market in 2021.
+Under the agreement, ATAC is renting out the properties on a renewable eight-month basis before putting the buildings on the market in 2021.
 The total rent for eight months is €60,000 on top of which ATAC will receive 25 per cent of the revenue from ticket sales.

-The venues, which are set to host festivals, installations and markets, will have new names for the duration of their cultural use.
-The 5,000-sqm depot in Piazza Bainsizza will become PratiBus District, the 11,000-sqm two-storey storehouse in Tuscolana becomes Ragusa Off, and the 7,000-depot on Via Severo will become known as S. Paolo Garage.
+The venues, which now host markets, festivals and installations, have new names for the duration of their cultural use.
+The 5,000-sqm depot in Piazza Bainsizza has become PratiBus District, the 11,000-sqm two-storey storehouse in Tuscolana is Ragusa Off, and the 7,000-depot on Via Severo is now known as S. Paolo Garage.